Best Cinewhoops in 2024: Top FPV Drones for Indoor and Outdoor Cinematic Shots

 In this section, we’ll recommend some top cinewhoop options (BNF – bind and fly models) for each size available on the market.

-BetaFPV Pavo20
+BetaFPV Pavo20 Pro

-Betafpv Pavo20 Cinewhoop Dji O3
+Betafpv Pavo20 Pro Fpv Cinewhoop

-You can get the Pavo20 here:
+You can get the Pavo20 Pro here:

-The BetaFPV Pavo20 Whoop is one of the smallest DJI O3 cinewhoops I’ve tested thus far.
+The BetaFPV Pavo20 Pro cinewhoop is one of the smallest DJI O3 cinewhoops I’ve tested thus far.
 This drone excels in indoor flying conditions due to its excellent handling capabilities.
 Although it requires DIY assembly of the DJI O3 air unit, is relatively straightforward, even for beginners.
 In order to reduce weight and maximize flight efficiency, it might not be as crash-resistant due to reduced material use, it’s worth considering if you seek a compact, unobtrusive drone suitable for safely flying around people and property.
-See my full review here: https://oscarliang.com/betafpv-pavo20-cinewhoop/
+See my full review here: https://oscarliang.com/betafpv-pavo20-pro/

 Flywoo CineRace20